Beaconsfield (Vic.)

 What is the average family size?

-Families in the suburb of Beaconsfield have an average of 1.7 children, matching the Greater Melbourne average of N/A. This influences local demand for child-related services and larger family homes.
+Families in the suburb of Beaconsfield have an average of 1.7 children, slightly above the Greater Melbourne average of 1.4.
+This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the suburb of Beaconsfield?

 Marriage patterns reveal 53.8% of the adult population are currently married, while 33.0% have never married.
-This compares to N/A% married and N/A% never married across Greater Melbourne.
+This compares to 47.0% married and 38.0% never married across Greater Melbourne.

 How significant are single-person households?

-Single-person households represent 17.6% of all households in the suburb of Beaconsfield, similar to the regional average of N/A%.
+Single-person households represent 17.6% of all households in the suburb of Beaconsfield, notably lower than the regional average of 24.8%.
 This affects demand for smaller dwellings and single-person accommodation.

 Are shared living arrangements common?